 Markos Dallas received his bachelor degree (BEd) with honors ("Excellent" 9.04/10) in Education Sciences for Primary Education from the Department of Primary Education at the Democritus University of Thrace, Greece.
 Due to his excellent studies in the third academic year, he was granted an award and a scholarship from the Greek State Scholarships Foundation (IKY).
-Supervisor of his bachelor's dissertation was Professor Charalampos Sakonidis
+Supervisor of his bachelor's dissertation was Professor Charalampos Sakonidis.

-Also, he holds a master degree (MSc) with distinction ("Excellent" 8.50/10) in Mathematics Education (Didactics and Methodology of Mathematics) from the Department of Mathematics at the University of Athens, Greece.
+Also, he holds a master degree (MSc) with distinction ("Excellent" 8.50/10) in Mathematics Education (Didactics and Methodology of Mathematics) from the Department of Mathematics at the National and Kapodistrian University of Athens, Greece.
 Due to his overall performance, he was granted a scholarship from the Greek State Scholarships Foundation (IKY) for the completion of his studies.
 Supervisor of his master's dissertation was Professor Despina Potari.

 Markos worked as a school teacher at the Primary School of Greek-French School "Jeanne d' Arc" in Piraeus, Greece.